This post may contain affiliate links. Please read my disclosure policy.

 - 2 cinnamon sticks

-- Heat 1/2 the olive oil in a large dutch oven over medium-high heat.
+- Sear the shanks: Heat ½ the olive oil in a large dutch oven over medium-high heat.
 Add as many lamb shanks as can fit on the bottom of your pot and season them with salt and pepper.
 Sear for about 5 minutes or until browned.
 Flip, season with salt and pepper, and sear the other side.
 Remove the shanks from the pot and set aside.
 Repeat with remaining oil and shanks.

-- Pour in the entire bottle of passata.
-Add about 1/2 cup of beef broth to the passata bottle, screw the lid back on, and shake to get all the excess passata from the sides of the bottle.
+- Make the sauce: Pour in the entire bottle of passata.
+Add about ½ cup of beef broth to the passata bottle, screw the lid back on, and shake to get all the excess passata from the sides of the bottle.
 Add this to the pot along with the remaining beef broth.
 Pour in the bottle of wine and stir everything to combine.
 Add the thyme, rosemary, bay leaves, cinnamon sticks, and let everything come to a simmer.

-- Add the shanks back to the pot and arrange them so they are fully submerged.
+- Add shanks back and cook: Add the shanks back to the pot and arrange them so they are fully submerged.
 You can top them with more broth if needed.
 Cover the pot with a lid, and braise in the oven for 2 hours.
 Remove the lid, and braise for another 30 minutes.